redis/redis-doc/docs/tutorials/python-om.md

 * [git](https://git-scm.com/download) - to clone the repo to your machine.
 * [Python 3.9 or higher](https://www.python.org/downloads/).
 * A [Redis Stack](https://redis.io) database, or Redis with the [RediSearch](https://redisearch.io) and [RedisJSON](https://redisjson.io) modules installed.
 We've provided a `docker-compose.yml` for this.
-You can also [sign up for a free 30Mb database with Redis Enterprise Cloud](https://redis.com/try-free/) - be sure to check the Redis Stack option when creating your cloud database.
+You can also [sign up for a free 30 MB database with Redis Enterprise Cloud](https://redis.com/try-free/) - be sure to check the Redis Stack option when creating your cloud database.
 * [curl](https://curl.se/), or [Postman](https://www.postman.com/) - to send HTTP requests to the application.
 We'll provide examples using curl in this document.
 * Optional: [RedisInsight](https://redis.com/redis-enterprise/redis-insight/), a free data visualization and database management tool for Redis.
 When downloading RedisInsight, be sure to select version 2.x or use the version that comes with Redis Stack.